If you have been diagnosed with primary bone cancer, it is important to seek care from experts who understand this unique disease.

 Visit our wellness calendar to find out about upcoming support programs at Ackerman Cancer Center.

 Bone cancer treatment usually involves surgery, chemotherapy, radiation, or a combination of treatment options.
-For certain bone cancers, including those that cannot be treated with chemotherapy or patients who choose to forego surgery, radiation therapy may be the sole treatment.
+For certain bone cancers, including those that cannot be treated with chemotherapy, or for patients who choose to forgo surgery, radiation therapy may be the sole treatment.

-Radioactive Isotope Therapy is a targeted form of systemic therapy.
-The radioisotopes can be delivered directly to the bloodstream or ingested through a pill.
+Radioactive Isotope (Radioisotope) Therapy is a targeted form of systemic therapy, in which the radioisotopes are delivered directly to the bloodstream intravenously or ingested in the form of a pill.